Love and Care: Playfulness as Inclusionary Pedagogy

 I value students' well-being in and outside of the classroom, actively seeking out resources for them—such as financial, wellness, and professional opportunities—that are vital to success in higher education.
 Additionally, I am attuned to the difficulty of being a student in the current university system and socio-political climate, which is, frankly, stacked against and hostile to many students (queers, people of color, women, those living with disabilities, and all intersecting identities).
 I ensure that my pedagogy and assignments are feminist, antiracist, anti-homophobic, anti-transphobic, anti-ableist, and decolonial, cleansing the nepantla of exclusionary or marginalizing forces and imparting students with the skills needed to perform similar work in their own lives.

 In addition to the transformative work of rhetoric and writing, I attend to the practical nature of the field, paying close attention to multimodal composition in addition to traditional print writing.
 My philosophy contends that instruction should be fun yet practical and incorporate the technologies students use in their daily lives, as well as their extant knowledge.
 I also hold that assignments involving identity should not focus on similarities but rather differences, such as a critical literacy narrative that spotlights how material, social, and cultural differences shape experiences.
-Using disidentification, my pedagogy spotlights difference as a generative kairos for community, avoiding what Jonathan Alexander and Jacqueline Rhodes call the flattening effect, or the overreliance on commonality as coalitional impetus.
-Within discussions of difference, I guide students through the messy and sometimes uncomfortable work of collating as citizens for a common good, which includes interrogating what a citizen should do and perhaps, most importantly, who counts as a citizen.
+As such, my pedagogy spotlights difference as a generative kairos for community, avoiding what Jonathan Alexander and Jacqueline Rhodes call the flattening effect, or the overreliance on commonality as coalitional impetus.
+Within discussions of difference, I guide students through the messy and sometimes uncomfortable work of collating as people for a common good, which includes interrogating what a citizen should do and perhaps, most importantly, who counts as a citizen.